charmed-kubernetes/kubernetes-docs/pages/k8s/multiple-networks.md

 Currently, multiple networks are only supported in Juju on MAAS.

 The rest of this document assumes you're familiar with the basics of MAAS and Juju.
-If you're not, you can familiarize yourself with them by reading the [MAAS documentation](https://maas.io/docs) and
+If you're not, you can familiarise yourself with them by reading the [MAAS documentation](https://maas.io/docs) and
 [Juju documentation](https://jaas.ai/docs).

-## Configuring MAAS
+## Configure MAAS

 Preconditions:

-1. You have MAAS nodes that are attached to multiple logical networks (separate physical networks or VLANs).
+-   You have MAAS nodes that are attached to multiple logical networks (separate physical networks or VLANs).
-2. You have commissioned the nodes in MAAS.
+-   You have commissioned the nodes in MAAS.

 ### Create spaces in MAAS

-In the Subnets tab of the MAAS GUI, click Add -> Space to create spaces as needed.
-To add subnets to a space, enter the subnet's VLAN configuration page (click in the VLAN column on the main Subnets page) and assign it to the space.
+In the 'Subnets' tab of the MAAS GUI, click `Add -> Space` to create spaces as needed.
+To add subnets to a space, enter the subnet's VLAN configuration page (click in the 'VLAN' column on the main Subnets page) and assign it to the space.

 ### Enable network interfaces on nodes

 By default, only the first network interface is enabled on each node.
 You need to manually enable the rest.

-Go to the Nodes tab, click on a node, and click the Interfaces tab.
+Go to the 'Nodes' tab, click on a node, and click the 'Interfaces' tab.
 Set each interface's IP mode to `Auto assign`.

-## Configuring Juju
+## Configure Juju

 If you've already bootstrapped a Juju controller, use `juju reload-spaces` to pick up the changes from MAAS.
 Otherwise, bootstrap a new Juju controller and